bio-ontology-research-group/ontology-tutorial/README.md

 # License

-The tutorial materials are under a CC-BY-NC license.
+The tutorial materials are under a CC-BY license.